SenseUnit/dumbproxy/README.md

   * `max-tls-version` - maximum TLS version.
 * `socks5`, `socks5h` - SOCKS5 proxy with hostname resolving via remote proxy.
 Example: `socks5://127.0.0.1:9050`.
 * `set-src-hints` - not an actual proxy, but a signal to use different source IP address hints for this connection.
 It's useful to route traffic across multiple network interfaces, including VPN connections.
 URL has to have one query parameter `hints` with a comma-separated list of IP addresses.
 See `-ip-hints` command line option for more details.
 Example: `set-src-hints://?hints=10.2.0.2`
+* `cached` - pseudo-dialer which caches construction of another dialer specified by URL passed in `url` parameter of query string.
+Useful for dialers which are constructed dynamically from JS router script and which load certificate files.
+Example: `cache://?url=https%3A%2F%2Fexample.org%3Fcert%3Dcert.pem%26key%3Dkey.pem&ttl=5m`.
+Query string parameters are:
+   * `url` - actual proxy URL.
+Note that just like any query string parameter this one has to be URL-encoded to be passed as query string value.
+   * `ttl` - time to live for cache record.
+Examples: `15s`, `2m`, `1h`.

 ## Synopsis